 West Virginia's overall tax structure is regressive, meaning that low-income families pay more taxes as a share of their income than high-income families.
-The typical West Virginia family (the middle 20 percent) earns between \$29,000 and \$48,000 per year.
-Families with incomes in this range pay more in taxes as a share of their income than high-income families.
-For instance, families in the middle 20 percent pay nine percent of their income in state and local taxes, while those with incomes in the top one percent only pay 6.5 percent (Figure 8).
+The lowest-income families (the lowest 20 percent) earn less than \$15,900 per year and pay 9.4 percent of their income in state and local taxes, while those with incomes in the top one percent who make, on average, \$702,400, pay only 7.4 percent (Figure 8).